William Heirens: Another confession

-Richard Russell Thomas was a nurse living in Phoenix, Arizona, having moved from Chicago.
-At the time of the Chicago investigation, he was imprisoned in Phoenix for molesting one of his own daughters but he was in Chicago at the time of the Degnan murder.
-A handwriting expert for the Phoenix Police Department first informed Chicago authorities of the "great similarities" between Thomas's handwriting and that of the Degnan ransom note, noting that many of the phrases Thomas had used in an extortion note were similar and his medical training as a nurse matched the profile suggested by police.
-Although Thomas lived on the south side, he frequented a car yard directly across the street from where Suzanne Degnan's arms were found.
-During questioning by Chicago police, he freely admitted killing Suzanne Degnan.
-However, the authorities were intrigued by a promising new suspect reported to the paper the same day the Thomas development broke.
+Richard Russell Thomas was a nurse living in Phoenix, Arizona who had moved from Chicago.
+At the time of the investigation, he was imprisoned in Phoenix for molesting one of his own daughters, although he had been in Chicago when the Degnan murder was committed.
+A handwriting expert for the Phoenix Police Department informed Chicago authorities of the "great similarities" between Thomas' handwriting and that of the Degnan ransom note, noting that many of the phrases that Thomas had used in an extortion note were similar.
+It was also noted that his medical training fit criteria of the police profile.
+Although Thomas lived in the South Side of Chicago, he frequented a car yard directly across the street from the location where Degnan's arms were found.
+During questioning by Chicago police, Thomas freely admitted to killing Degnan.
+However, the authorities were intrigued by a promising new suspect reported to a newspaper on the same day that the Thomas development broke.
 A college student was caught fleeing from the scene of a burglary, brandished a gun at police and possibly tried to kill one of the pursuing policemen to escape.
-By this time, Thomas had recanted his confession, but the press didn't notice in light of this new lead.
+By this time, Thomas had recanted his confession, but the press generally did not notice in light of the new lead.

 Arrest and questioning of Heirens

 On June 26, 1946, 17-year-old William Heirens was arrested for attempted burglary.

-According to Heirens, he drifted into unconsciousness under questioning and was interrogated around the clock for six consecutive days, beaten, and starved.
+According to Heirens, he drifted into unconsciousness under questioning and was interrogated around the clock for six consecutive days, beaten and starved.
 He was not allowed to see his parents for four days.
 He was also refused the opportunity to speak to a lawyer for six days.

-Two psychiatrists, Doctors Haines and Roy Grinker, gave Heirens sodium pentothal without a warrant and without Heirens's or his parents' consent, and interrogated him for three hours.
-Under the influence of the drug, authorities claimed, Heirens spoke of an alternate personality named "George", who had actually committed the murders.
-Heirens claimed that he recalled little of the drug-induced interrogation and that when police asked for "George's" last name he said he couldn't remember, but that it was "a murmuring name".
-Police translated this to "Murman" and the media later dramatized it to "Murder Man".
+Two psychiatrists administered sodium pentothal to Heirens without a warrant and without Heirens' or his parents' consent and they interrogated him for three hours.
+Under the influence of the drug, authorities claimed, Heirens spoke of an alternate personality named George who had actually committed the murders.
+Heirens claimed that he recalled little of the drug-induced interrogation and that when police asked for George's last name, he told them that he could not remember it, but that it was "a murmuring name."
+Police translated this to "Murman" and the media later dramatized it to "Murder Man."
 What Heirens actually said is in dispute, as the original transcript has disappeared.
-In 1952, Dr Grinker revealed that Heirens had never implicated himself in any of the killings.
+In 1952, one of the doctors revealed that Heirens had never implicated himself in any of the killings.

 On his fifth day in custody, Heirens was given a lumbar puncture without anesthesia.
 Moments later, Heirens was driven to police headquarters for a polygraph test.
-They tried for a few minutes to administer the test, but it was rescheduled for several days later after they found him to be in too much pain to cooperate.

-When the polygraph was administered, authorities, including State's Attorney William Tuohy, announced that the results were "inconclusive."

-On July 2, 1946, he was transferred to the Cook County Jail, where he was placed in the infirmary to recover.
+The police tried to administer the test, but it was rescheduled for several days later after they found Heirens to be in too much pain to cooperate.
+When the polygraph was administered, authorities announced that the results were inconclusive.
+On July 2, 1946, Heirens was transferred to Cook County Jail, where he was placed in the infirmary to recover.